stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

           created_at,updated_at
           ```

-          If undefined, Stitch will load these columns as strings.
+          If columns are not specified and values cannot be parsed as dates, Stitch will load them as nullable strings.
 Refer to the [Determining data types section](#determining-data-types) for more info on how Stitch identifies data types.

       - title: "Configure additional tables"
         anchor: "configure-additional-tables"